helenzhou6/digit-classifier/README.md

     - (To deactivate virtual env if needed, run `deactivate`)
 3. `poetry install` to install project requirements

-#### Streamlit Front end
-To run front end, run the script: `streamlit run src/digit_classifier/app.py` and it will create a localhost URL to view.

 ### PostgreSQL database
 1. `colima start` to start up docker
     - To stop colima and the VM, run `colima stop`